zitadel/zitadel/docs/docs/guides/integrate/login/oidc/webkeys.md

 ## Web Key management

-ZITADEL provides a resource based [web keys API](https://zitadel.com/docs/apis/resources/webkey_service_v3).
+ZITADEL provides a resource based [web keys API](/docs/apis/resources/webkey_service_v3).
 The API allows the creation, activation, deletion and listing of web keys.
 All public keys that are stored for an instance are served on the [JWKS endpoint](#json-web-key-set).
 Applications need public keys for token verification and not all applications are capable of on-demand key fetching when receiving a token with an unknown key ID (`kid` header claim).
-Instead, those application may do a refresh or only load keys at startup.
+Instead, those application may do a time-based refresh or only load keys at startup.

-Using the web keys API, keys can be created and activated for signing later.
+Using the web keys API, keys can be created first and activated for signing later.
 This allows the keys to be distributed to the instance's apps and caches.
 Once a key is deactivated, its public key will remain available for token verification on the web key is deleted.
 Delayed deletion makes sure tokens that were signed before the key got deactivated remain valid.